KenMan79/react-best-practices/deep-dives/redux-orm.md

 # redux-orm

-This is a repository for my own understanding of redux-orm and Redux structuring in general, as I read the article:
+This is a repository for my own understanding of redux-orm and Redux structuring in general.
+I will be using this to document my notes while reading:

 [Practical Redux](https://blog.isquaredsoftware.com/series/practical-redux/)